somberdesign/PythonScripts/ReadSalesCsv/_readme.txt

 === Create a Movie Sales List ===

 1. Download as CSV any Sales sheets that have changed.
 Save them in dir Csv_Sales.
-Change the filename to match the format of the others.
+Change the filename to match the following format: 0_Sales-DVDSales2021.csv.

 2. Put a current copy of 'Movie List.txt' in dir Input.